 In low transmission settings, P. vivax SEMs can accurately identify individuals with recent blood-stage infections.
-In high transmission settings, the accuracy of this approach diminishes substantially.
-We recommend the application of P. vivax SEMs for use in low transmission settings pursuing malaria elimination, but they appear less useful in high transmission settings focused on malaria control.
+In higher transmission settings, the accuracy of this approach diminishes substantially.
+We recommend using P. vivax SEMs in low transmission settings pursuing malaria elimination, but they are likely to be less effective in high transmission settings focused on malaria control.